alexgrejuc/quines/README.md

-# quines
+# quine
-Programs that produce themselves as output
+Programs that produce themselves as output, motivated by Ken Thompson's description in "Reflections on Trusting Trust"